zacksteel/pyrodiversity/README.md

 2022-04-26 Update:
 Surface generation functions and global_fd() (formerly known as pyrodiv_calc() ) have been updated to improve functionality and increase speed.
 Please let me know if you find any bugs.

+2025-01-19:
+Periodic bug fixes, error checking, and improved messaging in surface and *fd functions.